mxcube/mxcubeweb/docs/source/dev/environment.md

 ```
 cd mxcubeweb
-conda env create -f conda-environment.yml
+conda env create --file conda-environment.yml
 # or (to pass a different name)
-conda env create -f conda-environment.yml --name another_name
+conda env create --file conda-environment.yml --name another_name
 ```

-To choose a specific Python version when creating the conda environment, for example Python 3.9, one can use a command such as the following:
+To switch to a specific Python version inside the conda environment, one can additionally use a command such as the following after environment creation, for example for Python 3.9:

 ```
-conda env create -f conda-environment.yml python=3.9
+conda install --name mxcubeweb 'python=3.9'
 ```

 ### 4. Activate the environment